banisterious/obsidian-scribeflow/docs/architecture.md

 ## Data Flow

+### Journal Entry Creation Flow
 1. The user triggers the `Create Journal Entry` command.
 2.  `main.ts` instantiates and opens the `JournalEntryModal`.
-3.  `JournalEntryModal` creates the main layout with header containing title and action buttons, initializes the active tab (`JournalEntryTab`), and passes button references to the tab.
+3.  `JournalEntryModal` creates the main layout with header containing title, template selection dropdown, and action buttons, initializes the active tab (`JournalEntryTab`), and passes button references to the tab.
+4. The user selects a template from the dropdown, which updates the modal's selected template state.
-4. The user interacts with the modern form interface including date/time inputs, content areas with resizable image preview containers (supporting click-to-select from vault files with width controls), and interactive metric sliders.
+5. The user interacts with the modern form interface including date/time inputs, content areas with resizable image preview containers (supporting click-to-select from vault files with width controls), and interactive metric sliders.
 The state is periodically saved as a draft by the `draft-manager.ts`.
-5. When the user clicks "Insert Entry" (now located in the header), the modal gathers the final `FormState`.
+6. When the user clicks "Insert Entry" (now located in the header), the `JournalEntryTab` gathers the final `FormState` and selected template.
-6. The state is passed to the `entry-writer.ts` module.
-7.  `entry-writer.ts` generates the appropriate Markdown string based on the selected template.
+7. The `TemplateProcessingService` processes the template by replacing all placeholders with actual content including automatic word count calculation and OneiroMetrics-compatible formatting.
-8. The Markdown is inserted into the active note at the cursor position or appended to the journal file.
+8. The processed content is inserted into the active note at the cursor position using Obsidian's editor API.
 9. If TOC settings are enabled, `toc-updater.ts` automatically updates the specified table of contents in year notes and/or master journals notes with appropriately formatted links.
 10. The draft is cleared by `draft-manager.ts`.

+### Template Management Flow
+1. The user navigates to the "Journal Structures" tab in the modal.
+2.  `JournalStructuresTab` displays existing templates with professional template cards showing names, descriptions, and icon-based action buttons.
+3. For template creation, the user clicks "Start Template Wizard" which opens the `TemplateWizardModal`.
+4. The wizard guides through a 3-step process: creation method selection, template information, and content editing.
+5. For plugin integration, `TemplateIntegrationService` detects available plugins and imports templates with syntax conversion.
+6. Templates are saved to plugin settings and the list is refreshed with new template cards.
+7. For template editing, the wizard opens in edit mode with pre-populated data and modified navigation flow.
+8. Template copying creates duplicates with modified names and new unique IDs.
+9. Template deletion shows confirmation dialogs before removal from settings.

+## Template System

+The ScribeFlow plugin features a comprehensive template management and processing system that enables users to create, edit, and manage journal entry templates with dynamic placeholder replacement.

+### Template Management Features
+*   **Professional Template Interface**: Clean template cards with names, descriptions, and icon-based action buttons (Edit, Copy, Delete)
+*   **Template Wizard**: 3-step guided creation process with method selection, information entry, and content editing
+*   **Plugin Integration**: Seamless import from Templater and Core Templates plugins with automatic syntax conversion
+*   **Predefined Structures**: Ready-to-use templates for common journal layouts (flat dual callout, nested 2-level, nested 3-level)
+*   **Edit Mode**: Comprehensive editing support with pre-populated forms and smart navigation
+*   **Template Copying**: One-click duplication with automatic name modification and unique ID generation
+*   **Confirmation Dialogs**: Safe deletion with user confirmation to prevent accidental loss

+### Template Processing Engine
+*   **Dynamic Placeholder Replacement**: Real-time processing of template placeholders with form data
+*   **Date Formatting**: Multiple date format options (YYYY-MM-DD, long form, month-day, compact, time)
+*   **Content Mapping**: Flexible content placeholders for journal, dream, and combined content
+*   **Automatic Word Counting**: Real-time word count calculation from dream content
+*   **Metrics Integration**: Support for both multi-line and inline metrics formatting
+*   **OneiroMetrics Compatibility**: Clean numeric output for external analysis tools
+*   **Individual Metric Placeholders**: Direct access to specific metric values by name

+### Placeholder Reference System
+*   **Comprehensive Documentation**: Built-in reference guide showing all available placeholders
+*   **Categorized Organization**: Placeholders grouped by type (Dates, Content, Metrics)
+*   **Live Examples**: Real-time placeholder examples with expected output formats
+*   **Usage Guidance**: Clear descriptions and formatting expectations for each placeholder

+### Technical Architecture
+*   **Service-Oriented Design**: Separation of template integration and processing concerns
+*   **Plugin Detection**: Robust detection of Templater and Core Templates with fallback mechanisms
+*   **Syntax Conversion**: Intelligent conversion from Templater syntax to ScribeFlow placeholders
+*   **Template Validation**: Built-in validation for template content and placeholder usage
+*   **Error Handling**: Graceful degradation with informative error messages
+*   **Structured Logging**: Comprehensive debug logging for troubleshooting template issues

+### User Experience
+*   **Intuitive Workflow**: Step-by-step guidance through template creation and editing
+*   **Visual Feedback**: Hover effects, tooltips, and status indicators throughout the interface
+*   **Responsive Design**: Adaptive layouts that work across different screen sizes
+*   **Theme Integration**: Full compatibility with Obsidian's theme system and CSS custom properties
+*   **Keyboard Accessibility**: Proper tab navigation and keyboard shortcuts
+*   **Progress Indicators**: Clear visual progress through multi-step workflows

+### Template Placeholder Reference
+Available placeholders for template content:

+**Date Placeholders:**
+- `{{date}}` - 2025-06-28
+- `{{date-long}}` - June 28, 2025
+- `{{date-month-day}}` - June 28
+- `{{date-compact}}` - 20250628
+- `{{time}}` - 14:30

+**Content Placeholders:**
+- `{{content}}` - Combined journal + dream content
+- `{{journal-content}}` - Journal text only
+- `{{dream-content}}` - Dream text only
+- `{{title}}` - Dream title

+**Metrics Placeholders:**
+- `{{metrics}}` - Multi-line format with automatic word count
+- `{{metrics-inline}}` - Comma-separated format with automatic word count
+- `{{Metric Name}}` - Individual metric values (e.g., `{{Sensory Detail}}`)

 ## Table of Contents (TOC) System